bernhardAxonIvy/doc/source/engine-guide/deployment/prepare/index.rst

 Before deployment, the Axon Ivy project must be available as ivy-archive (IAR) or packed as a zip-archive (ZIP).
 Therefore, we recommend building the Axon Ivy projects with the help of Maven and the `project-build-plugin
-<http://axonivy.github.io/project-build-plugin/>`_.
+<http://axonivy.github.io/project-build-plugin/>`_ which is crafting the
+ivy-archives (IAR) in reproducible manor.

 In this build process, an
 executable :file:`*.iar`` file is generated from the sources of the Axon Ivy project.
 Alternatively, the :ref:`export functionality
 <designer-export-project>` of the Axon Ivy Designer can also be used.